jaylenwang7/jaylenwang7.github.io/_pages/about.md

 Prior to starting my PhD, I graduated from Harvard University (Class of 2022), where I studied Electrical Engineering and Computer Science.
 I was fortunate to work with Profs.
 [David Brooks](https://www.eecs.harvard.edu/~dbrooks/) and [Gu-Yeon Wei](https://www.eecs.harvard.edu/~gywei/) on projects related to sustainable computing and fault analysis for machine learning.

+While you're here, participate in my anonymous, very scientific [data collection](https://forms.gle/NiYerAvgQ5JkidE5A).
+I'm trying to see some things.

 The best way to contact me is through email: `jaylenw [at] andrew.cmu.edu`.

 Research interests